MaxFdev/maxfdev.com/README.md

 ### Libraries

-The was built with libraries such as shadcn and aceternity.
+The was built with custom components and some libraries, such as shadcn.